-Favorite stage work has included The (Curious Case of the) Watson Intelligence by Madeleine George at Theatre Wit (director Jeremy Weschler), Time Stands Still by Donald Margulies at Steppenwolf (Jeff Nom supporting actress, director Austin Pendleton), The Diary of Anne Frank at Writer's Theatre (director Kimberly Senior), Monstrosity by Lucy Thurber at 13P (director Lear DeBessonet) and Love Drunk by Romulus Linney at the Abingdon (opposite Austin Pendleton, director Kelly Morgan).
-She was the first woman to play the role of Freida (traditionally "Fred") in Goodman Theatre's A Christmas Carol (2016) and has appeared in the last two seasons of Steppenwolf's SYA program, first in the world premiere of The Burials (Caitlin Parrish and Erica Weiss) and most recently as Elizabeth Proctor in The Crucible (director Jonathan Berry).
-She directed the world premiere of Scapegoat by Connor McNamara at The New Colony (2017).
+Favorite stage work has included The (Curious Case of the) Watson Intelligence by Madeleine George at Theatre Wit (director Jeremy Weschler), Time Stands Still by Donald Margulies at Steppenwolf (Jeff Nom supporting actress, director Austin Pendleton), The Diary of Anne Frank at Writer's Theatre (director Kimberly Senior), Monstrosity by Lucy Thurber at 13P (director Lear DeBessonet) and Love Drunk by Romulus Linney at the Abingdon (acting opposite Austin Pendleton, director Kelly Morgan).
+She was the first woman to play the role of Freida (traditionally "Fred") in Goodman Theatre's A Christmas Carol (2016) and has appeared in two seasons of Steppenwolf's SYA program, first in the world premiere of The Burials (Caitlin Parrish and Erica Weiss) and most recently as Elizabeth Proctor in The Crucible (director Jonathan Berry).

 She has worked extensively in new play development, trained in London and New York, and holds a degree from Grinnell College in theatre with an additional focus in western social anthropology and immigration history.
 She is a freelance writer, coach, teacher and a member of the Chicago Green Theatre Alliance.
 She is working to foster artist-led exchange with performer-based communities engaged in interdisciplinary social justice work.